wiredcraft-ops/teleport/rfd/0047-repository-management-features.md

 ---

-## Backporting Docs
+## Automatic Backporting

 **Status:** _In Progress_

 ###  What

-Automatically backport changes to `docs/` to the specified branches.
+Automatically backport changes to specfic branches.

 ### Why

-Backporting docs is time consuming and there are often many doc changes.
+Backporting is time consuming and there are often many changes.
 Implementing a way to automate backporting will increase the efficiency and speed of the development team.

 ### Implementation